 Day 2, Wednesday, December 26, 2018: “The Twins” Turn 75 Years Old!

 The Twins’ grand entrance was a long, long time ago, 75 years ago this very day to be precise, as WWII raged around the world.
-Our mom, Rae Gillespie, awoke in San Francisco’s St. Joseph’s hospital, probably a bit disappointed that she didn’t deliver her baby on Christmas day, as she had hoped.
+Our mom, Rae Gillespie, awoke in the hospital, probably a bit disappointed that she didn’t deliver her baby on Christmas day, as she had hoped.
 Surely, everyone knew, the baby would arrive soon.
-And it would be about noon that winter Sunday in a WWII fortress known as San Francisco that little Gale Lavern Gillespie came into this world.
+And it would be about noon that winter Sunday, in a hospital in a WWII fortress known as San Francisco, that little Gale Lavern Gillespie came into this world.